jackpal/jackpal.github.io/_posts/2020-12-29-Web_Scraping-with-Swift-Soup.md

 Given this structure, we can find the houseplant species description text by:

-1. Search for a h2 tag with id "Description":
+1. Search for a h2 tag with id="Description":
 2. Collect the text of all the following p (Paragraph) tage, until the next h2 tag.

 # Time to Code

-Scraping can be broken into the following steps:
+The process of scraping can be broken into the following steps:

-1. Scrape the top-level houseplant page and collect links to genera pages.
+1. Scrape the top-level houseplant page and collect links to individual houseplant info pages.
-2. Scrape each genera page.
+2. Scrape each houseplant info page.
 3. Save the extracted data.

 ## Create a project